ckuhl/ckuhl.github.io/README.md

 ## To-do list (i.e. things that may never get done)
 - Add more pages (content?)
     - Blog, content pages in subdirectories?
+    - Arrange in a certain booklike fashion
     - Document exactly how Pollen works
         - Or at least, well enough that I understand it
+- More totally radical 88x31px footer images

 ## Source (for gifs, etc.)
 - http://cs.gettysburg.edu/~duncjo01/archive/patterns/geocities/backgrounds/Generic/